Manipulating and Measuring Model Interpretability: Experiment 2: Representative U.S. Prices

-H4. \textbf{Simulation.} As hypothesized, and shown in Figure~\ref{fig:exp2_simulation_error}, participants in the \abr{clear-2} condition had significantly lower simulation error, on average, than participants in the other primary conditions ($t(594)=-10.41$, $p < 0.001$).
-This is in line with the finding from the first experiment.
+H4. \textbf{Simulation.} As hypothesized, and as shown in Figure~\ref{fig:exp2_simulation_error}, participants assigned to the condition involving the clear, two-feature model had, on average, lower simulation errors compared to participants assigned to the other primary experimental conditions ($t\left(594\right)=-10.41$, $p < 0.001$).
+This is in line with the findings from our first experiment.

-H5. \textbf{Deviation.} In line with the first experiment, and contrary to our original hypothesis, we found no significant difference in participants' deviation from the model on typical apartments between \abr{clear-2} and \abr{bb-8} ($t(594) = 0.49$, $p = 0.626$, see Figure~\ref{fig:exp2_dev_from_model}).
+H5. \textbf{Deviation.} Also in line with the findings from our first experiment, but contrary to our hypothesis, we found no significant difference in the extent to which participants followed the predictions of the clear two-feature model when it was beneficial for them to do so compared to the predictions of the black-box, eight-feature model ($t\left(594\right) = 0.49$, $p = 0.626$, see Figure~\ref{fig:exp2_dev_from_model}).

-H6. \textbf{Detection of mistakes.} For apartment 12, as hypothesized and in line with our findings from Experiment 1, a one-way ANOVA revealed a significant difference across the four primary conditions ($F(3,594) = 7.96, p < 0.001$).
-In particular, participants in the clear conditions deviated from the model's prediction less, on average, than participants in the black-box conditions for apartment 12, resulting in even worse final predictions of the apartment's price ($t(594) = -4.16$, $p < 0.001$, see Figure~\ref{fig:exp2_q12_pred}).
+H6. \textbf{Detection of mistakes.} For apartment 11, although a one-way ANOVA revealed a significant difference between the four primary experimental conditions ($F\left(3,594\right) = 3.00$ , $p = 0.03$), as was the case in our first experiment, we found no significant differences between the conditions involving clear models and the conditions involving black-box models ($t\left(594\right) = -1.82$, $p = 0.069$), perhaps because apartment 11's configuration was not sufficiently unusual.
+For apartment 12, in line with the findings from our first experiment, and as hypothesized, a one-way ANOVA revealed a significant difference between the four primary experimental conditions ($F\left(3,594\right) = 7.96, p < 0.001$).
+In particular, participants assigned to conditions involving clear models followed the model's prediction, on average, more closely than participants assigned to conditions involving black-box models, indicating that they were \emph{less} able to detect and correct for the model's overly high prediction, thereby resulting in an even worse final prediction for the apartment's selling price ($t\left(594\right) = -4.16$, $p < 0.001$, see Figure~\ref{fig:exp2_q12_pred}).

-For apartment 11, while a one-way ANOVA revealed a significant difference across the four primary conditions ($F(3,594) = 3.00$ , $p = 0.03$), as in Experiment 1, we found no significant difference in participants' deviation from the model's prediction between the clear and black-box conditions ($t(594) = -1.82$, $p = 0.069$), perhaps because the configuration is not sufficiently unusual.
-These findings both suggest that New York City's high apartment prices do not explain participants' poor abilities to correct inaccurate predictions.\looseness=-1